so61pi/examples/go/error/readme.md

 To create new errors, we have 3 ways:

-- Use errors.New or related functions.
+- Use `errors.New` or related functions.
-  - In the first way, errors already record stack trace.
-This kind of error should be used sparingly otherwise we cannot differentiate errors anymore.
+  - In this way, errors already record stack trace.
+  - This should be used sparingly otherwise we cannot differentiate errors anymore.

 - Create a new error struct that wrap around other errors.
 ```go